Click the logo above to reach the ssMaritime FrontPage for News Updates & “Ship of the Month”

 Page Two: SS Israel, Zion, Jerusalem (II), Theodor Herzl & MS Moledet.

-Page Four: SS Shalom, Mr. Edmond Wilhelm Brillant the ships naval architect and new photo’s.
+Page Four: SS Shalom, Mr. Edmond Wilhelm Brillant the ships naval architect - with new photos.

 Page Five: SS Shalom, Deck Plans from the official archives of Estate of Edmond Wilhelm Brillant, Naval Architect.